makyo/stuff/README.md

 Versatile desktop or stand USB mic supporting directional, stereo, or cardioid patterns.
 Good for podcasts.
 Includes shock mount and pop filter

+#### CAD GXL2600usb

+Another good podcast/vocals mic, but one that requires a good bit of setup, which I can show you.
+Includes desktop stand, shock mount, and pop filter.

 #### Boom stand

 Standard mount boom stand, including dual-head mount for e.g: both MXL mics.